Meta-programming is magic. That is the main reason why we should not use it. There are many dire consequences on the horizon.

 Serialization and persistence can be used with meta-programming because they are not real problems of the domain we are modeling and they should not add “extra behavior” dirtying objects.

-Meta-programming is something we should avoid at all costs, instead using abstractions that exist in real world and that we should only go looking for patiently.
+Meta-programming is something we should avoid at all costs, instead of using abstractions that exist in the real-world and that we should only go looking for patiently.

 Part of the objective of this series of articles is to generate spaces for debate and discussion on software design.